ircv3/ircv3-specifications/extensions/rename.md

 The `RENAME` client to server command has two required parameters: the existing channel name, and the new channel name.
 An optional third parameter can provide a reason for renaming the channel.
 The server to client command MUST always include the third parameter, an empty string MAY be used if no reason is provided.

-Server implementations SHOULD NOT allow channels to be converted between types with the `RENAME` message.
-Client implementations SHOULD be able to handle renaming between channel types.
+Server implementations MAY prevent channel renames that change the prefix type, to avoid changing channel properties other than the name.

 Implementations MUST allow channels to be renamed while only changing the casing of a channel name.